dkarthe/webjeda-blog/_posts/2016-01-26-a-laymans-guide-to-jekyll.md

 When I had to make some changes in Jekyll, I used to write dirty codes in the respective template and somehow make it work for a while but if I wanted to make any further changes to it then I have to search for the code, see how it used to work, edit or add some more dirty code and make it work again.
 This is what I used to do years ago.
 Half knowledge is worse than no knowledge is completely true in the case of Jekyll.

 These dirty codes would break my site, sometimes leading to undesirable results.
 Sometimes I wouldn't know what exactly went wrong.
-I never used to add comments while commiting the changes (big mistake).
+I never used to add comments while committing the changes (big mistake).
 I can always revert back, but I would lose all the changes and posts :(

 ## Doing it the right way!
 Read the [documentation provided by Jekyll](http://jekyllrb.com/docs/home/){:rel='nofollow'}{:target="_blank"}.
 This will set you on the right path.
 It has a lot of information (and lot of pages as well).
-So I thought I would summarise it in this post so that anyone could make use of it.
+So I thought I would summarize it in this post so that anyone could make use of it.

 But Once you finish reading this post, I suggest you check out the documentation.
-That gives you rather deep insight than a breif introduction like this one.
+That gives you rather deep insight than a brief introduction like this one.

 ## What Jekyll does better?
 ![Jekyll transforms text to html](/images/jekyll-transforms-text-to-hypertext.jpg)